5 confidence-boosting tips for girls based on the women who shape our world today from Edwina Dunn, Founder of The Female Lead.

 Such a lovely afternoon with my girl!

-Earlier on this year, i took my daughter Alice to The Sunday Times event ‘How to Raise a Female Leader’.
+Last year, I took my daughter Alice to The Sunday Times event ‘How to Raise a Female Leader’.

 It was the most brilliant and inspiring event in The Times offices overlooking the Shard in London'.
 Hosted by editor-in-chief Lorraine Candy discussed the topic: ‘how to motivate and equip young girls to be the much needed leaders of tomorrow’.
 Guests included founder of The Female Lead Edwina Dunn, social entrepreneur Nell Merlino, genetics professor Nazneen Rahman, Dame Helena Morrissey author of ' A Good Time to be a Girl," and CEO of Girlguiding, Julie Bentley.

 Alice was so inspired by Edwina Dunn’s campaign, The Female Lead, We bought the book and Alice has been obsessed by it ever since!
 Edwina is a data entrepreneur, who has spent her career studying people’s stories and motivations.
 No stranger to being a woman in a male-dominated industry, she set up non-profit organisation The Female Lead to make women’s stories more visible and offer alternative role models to those ever-present in popular culture.
 The project highlights the breadth of female achievement in order to offer inspiration for future generations.

 As part of the project, Edwina has published a book featuring portraits by Brigitte Lacombe of amazing women – including politicians and artists, journalists and teachers, engineers and campaigners, fire fighters and film stars.
 18,000 copies of The Female Lead book and teaching resources are being sent to schools for free.

 With International Women’s Day coming up on March 8th, I asked Edwina for her top 5 confidence boosting tips for young girls.
 Read her brilliant advice (with your daughter!) below…